-Step 2: If the returner's application is successful, they will be invited to an NHS values-based interview with both the university and the trust.
-The university may also arrange for the returner to undertake literacy and numeracy tests either before or after the formal interview.
-However, this is not the case with all the universities, therefore please check with the university that you are applying to, whether you will be required to undertake a literacy and numeracy test.
+Step 2: The University will assess the returner's application and if successful, the university may require the returner to undertake literacy and numeracy tests, which the returner must pass before being formally accepted onto the programme.
+However, this is not the case with all universities, therefore please check with the university that you are applying to, whether you will be required to undertake a literacy and numeracy test.
+The returner may also be invited to an interview with the university.